U.S. Stocks Rise, on Course for Weekly Gains

 Still, while major indexes largely trudged along, corporate news continued to drive swings in individual sectors.

-Shares of consumer-staples companies in the S&P 500 lagged behind, on course to end the week down 0.8%, after disappointing earnings pulled shares of J.M.
+Shares of consumer-staples companies in the S&P 500 lagged behind, on course to end the week with losses, after disappointing earnings pulled shares of J.M.
 Smucker and Hormel Foods lower on Thursday.

 Food retailers also suffered, with General Mills, Kellogg and Campbell Soup down about 3% apiece for the week after Amazon.com said Thursday that it planned to cut prices of top-selling grocery staples at Whole Foods after its deal to acquire the chain closes.